 In 2002 Langlands & Bell were commissioned as “War Artists” to visit Afghanistan.
 In 2003 they won a BAFTA and were shortlisted for the Turner Prize for The House of Osama bin Laden the trilogy of art works that resulted from their visit.
 Recently they unveiled Beauty < Immortality a permanent installation at Piccadilly Circus Underground station, London.

-“The Past is Never Dead…” a major solo exhibition exploring the architecture of the Slave Forts of the ‘Gold Coast’ will be presented by Gallery 1957, Accra, from 17 October – December 3, 2019
+“The Past is Never Dead…” a major solo exhibition of new artworks exploring the architecture of the Slave Castles of the Ghanaian ‘Gold Coast’ will be presented by Gallery 1957, Accra, from 17 October – December 3, 2019